GrayKS3248/condynsate/README.md

 Git is now installed on your machine.

 #### 2. Install Miniconda for Windows
-If you do not have miniconda already installed, download the most recent miniconda installer for windows 64 from the [miniconda website](https://docs.conda.io/projects/miniconda/en/latest/) or just click [here](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe) to download it automatically.
+If you do not have Miniconda already installed, download the most recent Miniconda installer for Windows 64 from the [miniconda website](https://docs.conda.io/projects/miniconda/en/latest/) or just click [here](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe) to download it automatically.
 Once the .exe is downloaded, run it.
 The .exe file has the format Miniconda3-latest-Windows-x86_64 and will be in your default downloads folder C:\Users\USER NAME\Downloads.
 Once the wizard is running, click **next**.

 <img src="https://github.com/GrayKS3248/condynsate/blob/main/images/conda_1.png?raw=true" alt="conda_1" width="495" height="375"/>